-- Hypocrite: He sees Western culture as being beneath him.
-He also loves Western sports cars, has a Western girlfriend and changed his whole appearance to a Caucasian magnate to further his Evil Plan.
+- Hypocrite: He sees Western culture as being beneath him, when he has a big collection of Western sports cars, has a Western ally in the form of Miranda Frost, and changes his whole appearance to a Caucasian magnate to further his Evil Plan.

 - Kingpin in His Gym: Trains his taekwondo kicks on a punching bag.
-Said punching bag contains his anger therapist.
+In which he's stuffed his anger management therapist.

 - Majored in Western Hypocrisy: Trope Namer.
 He was Western-educated and claims to despise the West for dividing Korea, but he blatantly abuses foreign aid to finance a personal collection of sports cars and is extremely corrupt and dictatorial.